Flat Earth is a Microcosm of Big Tech Futurism

 My own family and friends sometimes accuse me of excessive pessimism.
 For their sake, I hope they are correct.
 Nevertheless, identifying a problem is only half the process.
 Lest I fall victim to my own complaint, here are some potential solutions.

 First, the way we teach the young to critically think has to change.
 Even among the youth in my own circles I see the tendency to quickly accept interesting or seemingly ‘fun’ ideas, no matter how flawed they are.
 The adage “if it’s too good to be true, then it probably is” is almost anachronistic in our current times.
-Providing better guidance on emotional intelligence is critical.
+Providing better guidance on managing emotional intelligence is essential.

 Perhaps a necessary preemptive step is focusing on grown-ups.
 I cannot shake the imagery of adults — allegedly mature humans who, almost to the individual, were taught as children to cover their mouths when they cough or sneeze — screaming at the top of their lungs in public about having to wear masks during the pandemic.
-Clearly, our education on thoughtful deliberation has failed them, too.
+Clearly, our education on engaging in thoughtful deliberation has failed them, too.

 Like this guy.
 Screenshot from a video posted on NBC News.

 If we did this, perhaps the officials in Las Vegas who greenlit Elon Musk’s hyperloop — an idea discarded numerous times over the last century — would have opted not to waste hundreds of millions of dollars on a glorified tunnel full of slow-moving Teslas.
+Maybe we would have prevented the desecration of low earth orbit long before allowing its current crisis to develop by encouraging the funding of ground-based internet instead of its inferior sibling — satellite internet.
+And so on.

 Finally, voters need to start demanding that societal goods belong in the hands of the people who pay for and depend upon them.
 Like healthcare, pervasive, world-altering tech should not be controlled by profiteers.
 I have pontificated on this at length in the article linked below.